yashpal2104/kro/examples/aws/webstack/Readme.md

 ### Troubleshoot

-If you get the folling error:
+If you get the following error:

 ```
 Error connecting to S3:...